| Title: | Propensity Score Matching of Non-Binary Treatments |

 x-axis and the outcome on the y-axis.
 Three Loess regression lines will be plotted

-based upon the propensity scores from model
+based upon the propensity scores from model.
+Since each model produces

 propensity scores for two of the three groups, the propensity score for the third